 The tour ends with a transfer to your hotel.

 In the afternoon, we will have a private half day excursion to Ahu Akivi, Puna Pau, Sebastian Englert Museum and Ahu Tahai.
 The excursion starts with a visit to Ahu Akivi, which is one of the few ahus not located by the sea.
 Its seven resurrected moais are sited according to the equinox, which indicates the advanced knowledge of astronomy once known on Rapa Nui.
 Afterwards you will continue to the Puna Pau quarry, where the headdresses made of red stone that were set on many moai were produced.

 Your next stop is the Sebastian Englert museum in Hanga Roa, where you’ll learn about the archaeology and anthropology of the island.
 The final highlight will be Ahu Tahai (“where the sun hides”), located north of Hanga Roa on the Coast, where you will see three restored ahus.
 The moais here look over the island and have their back turned to the sea.
-One of them is Ko Te Riku, the only moai with eyes made of white coral and black obsidian..
+One of them is Ko Te Riku, the only moai with eyes made of white coral and black obsidian.

-Return to our hotel and overnight.
+Return to our hotel.
+Dinner and overnight at our hotel.